RoDmitry/EnCom/README.md

 ```

 ### Compact
+To make it even more compact, I encourage you to use keys as short as possible, one char is ideal as 0-9,a-z,A-Z. And if you have removed some value, then just don't use that key anymore (maybe mark it as deprecated somewhere).
+I guess you would ask: "Should I remember the alphabet to name it?", and the solution might be to name it as: `0-9` then `qwertyuiopasdf..`, so no need to remember the alphabet.

 #### EnCom
 ```
 1{{1:1 2:5=admin 3:10.4 4:4=main 5:2} {1:4 2:0= 3:-2.3 4:5=other 5:5}} 2:n 3:t 4{1:9=/static/* 2:8=/tools/*} 5:f